Yuu-taremayu/J5-SoftwareDesign/README.md

 	self.y			:variable of player y coordinate
-	self.WIDTH		:variable of display width, passed from main function self.HEIGHT		:variable of display height, passed from main function self.num_shop		:variable of the number of shop self.num_jobchange	:variable of the number of jobchange
+	self.WIDTH		:variable of display width, passed from main function self.HEIGHT		:variable of display height, passed from main function self.MAG		:variable of display magnification, passed from main function self.num_shop		:variable of the number of shop self.num_jobchange	:variable of the number of jobchange self.num_work		:variable of the number of work self.shop_flag		:flag that player on the shop self.useitem_flag	:flag that player useing item
+	self.select_flag	:flag that player selecting item
+	self.cantbuy_flag	:flag that when player buy item self.donthave_flag	:flag that when player use item
 ```

 ### Basic function specification